catamphetamine/react-phone-number-input/README.md

 	// Supports any custom phone number format logic
 	custom:
 	{
-		// Generates a proper phone number template for the given input digits,
+		// Generates a proper phone number template
+		// for the given plaintext local phone number,
-		// where each digit is designated with an "x" symbol.
+		// where each digit is designated with a letter
+		// or a number.
+Numbers are not taken into account
+		// when formatting an international phone number,
+		// but are taken into account when formatting
+		// a local phone number, and therefore can be used
+		// for trunk prefix.
 		//
-		// E.g.: "71234567890" -> "+x (xxx) xxx-xx-xx"
+		// E.g.: "1234567890"  -> "(xxx) xxx-xxxx" // USA, trunk prefix not used
+		//       "07700900756" -> "(0AAAA) BBBBBB" // United Kingdom, trunk prefix "0"
 		//
-		template(digits)
+		template(plaintext_local)
 		{
-			// Template for "+7 (123) 456-78-90" is:
-			return "+x (xxx) xxx-xx-xx"
+			return "(xxx) xxx-xxxx"

 			// More complex logic can be implemented here
 			// for countries with non-trivial phone number formatting rules.